-Start training interested individuals from the other departments’ operative trenches—identified in a collaborative initiative with the respective department heads—to act as liaison officers to product and engineering.
+Start training interested individuals from the other departments’ operative trenches—identified in a collaborative initiative with the respective department heads—to act as liaison officers to Product and Engineering.
 Ambassadors collect feedback, track feature requests, and check bugs prior to reporting.

 Meet with them on a regular schedule, perhaps even weekly.
-They’re excellent sparring partners, often act as your proxies within their own departments, and are well liked participants in user-tests.
+They’re excellent sparring partners, often act as your proxies within their own departments, and are well-liked participants in user-tests.

 A note of caution: Don’t bypass reluctant heads, though.
-That hack might back trigger and result in the opposite effect of the whole idea.
+That hack might back-trigger and result in the opposite effect of the whole idea.

-Organize Training Workshops:
+Organize Training Classes:

 III.
-Regular Meetings:
+Stakeholder Communication by Regular Meetings:

 Organize regular ask-me-anything session about agile practices, that is addressed to your colleagues outside the product development organization.
 A Lean Coffee “…is a structured, but agenda-less meeting.
 Participants gather, build an agenda, and begin talking.
 Conversations are directed and productive because the agenda for the meeting was democratically generated.”